 - Concern about BIA-ALCL, a cancer linked to breast implants by the FDA & WHO

-- Persistent feeling that the implants don’t align with their body image
+- Persistent feeling that the implants don’t align with personal body image

 - Simply not wanting to live with implants anymore